BMG Production Music: Organization

 Immediate Music was founded in 1993 by Jeffrey Fayman and Yoav Goren with their first trailer track for Carlito's Way.
 Originally starting out as making music for film trailers, in 2008 the company opened its libraries to the video game and advertising industries.

 The company is based in Santa Monica, California.
 In addition to Immediate Music, they also operate 1 Revolution Music, a company founded in 2010 that specializes television soundtracks and trailers.
 Its record label, Imperativa Records that releases albums in the Epic Music genre to the public since 2006.

 Discography

 Immediate Music has released a number of albums that incorporate a wide range of genres, none of which however are commercially available to the general public.
 The most well known of these is the Themes for Orchestra and Choir series which currently has three multi-disk volumes.
 For the month of December 2010, Immediate Music made their TFOAC volumes 2 and 3 CDs available for purchase by the public.

-In 2012, Imperativa Records announced the Immediate Music catalog CDs are available for purchase with autographs signed by composers Yoav Goren and Jeffrey Fayman.
-The CDs such as Epic Choral Action #1, Themes For Orchestra And Choir #2: Abbey Road, and Themes For Orchestra And Choir #3 are on a limited year-end promotional run.